puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 Apply the manifest.

 You should see your message displayed along with Puppet's other notifications.
 You can also use the `cat` command or a text editor to have a look at the `message.txt` file with the same content.

-## Variable Scope

-A variable's **scope** is defined by the portion of Puppet code in a manifest that can access that variable.

-Scope is often described using a family analogy: a child scope inherits all the variables set by its parent (and parent's parent, etc.).
-It can access those inherited variables, but cannot access variables set by its siblings or its own children.

-{% task 4 %}
-To see how variable scopes work, we will create a manifest that assigns variables with a few different scopes.
-We will reference these variables in a resource declaration and see which scopes that resource declaration has access to.

-Note that in this example we use a *node definition*.
-If you were working with multiple machines, or *nodes*, node definitions would be one way to allow you to easily assign different classes and resources to those nodes.
-Don't worry too much about the details of node definition; for now, we are only concerned with how it relates to variable scope.

-Create a new manifest called `scopes.pp`:

-	nano ~/scopes.pp

-Put the following Puppet code into your new `scopes.pp` manifest:

-{% highlight puppet %}
-class child_scope {
-  $child = "Child scope is available!"
-}

-node default {
-  include child_scope
-  $local = "Local scope is available!" file {'/root/scope_example.txt' :
-    content => "${local}\n${top}\n${sibling}\n${child}\n",
-  }
-}

-node 'www1.othernode.com' {
-  $sibling = "Sibling scope is available!"
-}

-$top = "Top scope is available!"
-{% endhighlight %}

-{% warning %}
-In actual practice, classes are defined in a separate manifest file and referred to with an `include` statement.
-For the sake of simplicity of this demonstration, we've defined a simple class right in the manifest.
-{% endwarning %}

-Use the `puppet apply` command to apply your manifest, and use the `cat` command or a text editor to inspect the `~/scope_example.txt` file your manifest created.
-It should look like the following example.
-If not, double-check your manifest (the `puppet-parser validate ~/scopes.pp` might help) and try again.

-{% highlight bash %}
-Local scope is available!
-Top scope is available!

-{% endhighlight %}

-Notice the two blank lines at the end of the file?
-These are there because the resource declaration that created the file was outside the scope of the `$sibling` and `$child` variables.
-When Puppet is unable to find a variable, it evaluates to a special data type called `nil`.
-When converted to a string, `nil` results in an empty string, hence the blank lines where the Puppet parser was unable to find the `$sibling` and `$child` variables.

-{% figure '../assets/scope-diagram.png' %}

-In the case of Puppet, the root of the scope